Cave Life of Wales

 BATS AND THE LAW

 It is illegal to intentionally or recklessly disturb a bat while it is occupying a structure or place that it uses for shelter or protection.
-Under the Habitats Regulations it is an offence to deliberately disturb a bat (this applies anywhere, not just at its roost).
+Under the Habitats Regulations it is an offence to deliberately disturb a bat (this applies anywhere, not just at its roost and can include photography).
 If more than one bat is involved, the fine is £5,000 per bat.

 Bat workers acknowledge the important help they get from cavers to know what is going on in the roosts and hibernaculums used by bats that are inaccessible to non-cavers.
 Cavers can assist bat conservation groups by not disturbing the bats and by reporting their findings.
 See the Bat Conservation Trust for more information on bats.